nicopap/elm-eureka/README.md

 * Shader literals and multiline string literals are not yet handled properly.

+* No fine-grained location tracking.
+This means that at best elm-eureka provides informations at the line level.

 ## Usage

 Please see the "examples" directory for usage examples.